loginom/loginom-help-en-omegat/data/processors/datamining/linear-regression/README.md

 * Auto setup:
    * Boolean value.
 Enabled by default.
-   * It has an impact on usage of the following packs of parameters: if it is enabled, it is possible to configure *Auto setup priority* pack, if it is disabled, it is possible to select the algorithm of [factors](https://wiki.loginom.ru/articles/factor.html) selection and protection from retraining, and it is also possible to set priorities.
+   * It has an impact on usage of the following packs of parameters: if it is enabled, it is possible to configure *Auto setup priority* pack, if it is disabled, it is possible to select the algorithm of [factors](https://wiki.loginom.ru/articles/factor.html) selection and protection from overfitting, and it is also possible to set priorities.
 * Auto setup priority:
    * It has an impact on selection of the particular method and its settings according to the Accuracy - Speed scale.
    * Integer type.
 It can take the following values: